yassouali/fast.ai_notes/cutting_edge_DL/lecture10.md

         return result, raw_outputs, outputs
 ```

-And here is the implementation of the RNN encoder, or the AWD LSTM, we first create an embedding matrix, and then we call `EmbeddingDropout` to apply the input dropout to the weights of the embedding matrix, and then we create a number of lstm layer, the first one of size emb sz -> hidden sz, and middle layers of size hidden sz -> hidden sz and the last one hidden sz -> emb sz, with dropout in between the layers, and we also apply a weight droptou (drop connect) in which we delete some connection in between the rnn layers, we initialize the embedding weights and also create an dropout layers, that we also apply during traing and not just the init process, and then we can these layers in the forward function.
+And here is the implementation of the RNN encoder, or the AWD LSTM, we first create an embedding matrix, and then we call `EmbeddingDropout` to apply the input dropout to the weights of the embedding matrix, and then we create a number of lstm layers, the first one of size emb sz -> hidden sz, and middle layers of size hidden sz -> hidden sz and the last one hidden sz -> emb sz, with dropout in between the layers, and we also apply a weight droptout (drop connect) in which we delete some connection in between the rnn layers, we initialize the embedding weights and also create an dropout layers, that we also apply during traing and not just the init process, and then we can these layers in the forward function.

 ```python
 def dropout_mask(x, sz, dropout):